elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/interpreter-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Interpreters offer a scripting language that allows end users (developers) to customize their solutions.<br/>
+      <strong>Interview Response:</strong> The Interpreter pattern includes a scripting language that enables end users to modify their solution.<br/>
     </div>
     <div>
-      <strong>Technical Response:</strong> The interpreter pattern is an interesting pattern as it allows for the creation of your own language.
-This might sound like a crazy idea: we're already writing JavaScript, why would we want to create a new language?
-Since the publication of the GoF book, domain specific languages (DSLs) have had something of a renaissance.
-There are situations where it is quite useful to create a language that is specific to one requirement.
-For instance, Structured Query Language (SQL) is very good at describing the querying of relational databases.
-Equally, regular expressions have proven themselves to be highly effective for the parsing and manipulation of text.<br/>
+      <strong>Technical Response:</strong> The interpreter approach is appealing because it allows you to create your own language.
+This may sound like an absurd idea, yet we're already making JavaScript.
+Why should we create a new language?
+Domain-specific languages (DSLs) have had a rebirth since the publication of the GoF book.
+When developing a language tailored to a specific demand is really beneficial.
+For example, structured Query Language (SQL) is exceptionally good at defining the querying of relational databases.
+On the other hand, regular expressions have shown to be highly successful at parsing and altering the text.<br/>
     </div>
     <div>
 </div><br />
-  <div><strong className="codeExample">Code Example:</strong> ES5 Implementation<br /><br />
+  <div><strong className="codeExample">Code Example:</strong><br /><br />

 <img src="/img/javascript-interpreter.jpg" /><br /><br />

 **The objects participating in this pattern are:**

-**Client** -- In example code: _the run() program._
+**Client** -- Example code: _the run() program._

-- builds (or is given) a syntax tree representing the grammar
+- creates (or is provided) a syntax tree that represents the grammar
-- establishes the initial context
+- establishes the starting point context for the interpreter
-- invokes the interpret operations
+- makes use of the interpret operations

-**Context** -- In example code: _Context_
+**Context** -- Example code: _Context_

-- contains state information to the interpreter
+- It provides the interpreter with state information

-**TerminalExpression** -- In example code: _Expression_
+**TerminalExpression** -- Example code: _Expression_

-- implements an interpret operation associated with terminal symbols in the grammar
+- performs an interpret operation in conjunction with grammar terminal symbols
-- one instance for each terminal expression in the sentence
+- one instance for each phrase's terminal expression

 **NonTerminalExpression** -- In example code: _not used_

-- implements an interpret operation associated for non-terminal symbols in the grammar
+- implements an interpret operation in the grammar for non-terminal symbols

 <br/>